Kaspars Cipruss

-Kaspars Cipruss (born February 2, 1982) is a Latvian basketball player.
+Kaspars Cipruss (born February 2, 1982) is a former Latvian basketball player.
+He is the current General Secretary of the Latvian Basketball Association.

 Club career

-Born in Rezekne, Latvia, Cipruss started his basketball career in Latvian powerhouse ASK/Brocēni/LMT in 1998.
+Born in Rēzekne, Latvia, Cipruss started his basketball career in Latvian powerhouse ASK/Brocēni/LMT in 1998.
 After extinction of the team he had a brief spell in Latvian team BK Gulbenes Buki.

 In 2000, he drew interest from Rutgers, Wake Forest, North Carolina State, Georgia Tech, UNLV and Boston College.
 Cipruss signed a letter of intent to play basketball at Rutgers, but he had letter-of-intent problem, so he decided instead to play professionally in Europe.

 Therefore, he moved to Italy, joining Lega Basket Serie A team Pallacanestro Trieste.
 Soon after he signed a 3-year contract with Slovenian Euroleague team KK Union Olimpija, but was loaned to KD Slovan.
 Since then he has played professional basketball in Poland, various levels in Spain, United Arab Emirates, Czech Republic, Estonia and Lithuania.

 On 23 January 2015, he signed with Barons/LDz of the Latvian Basketball League.